wangguohao-github/project_gazebo_aruco/README.md

 Note that you will need at least 20Gb free on your system to avoid lockup.
 Graphics card and 16Gb RAM is recommended.

+> **Windows** You will need to install WSL2 for Docker and these docker containers to work.
+[Instructions Here](https://learn.microsoft.com/en-us/windows/wsl/install)

 See Documentation for detailed instructions

 ### Local